Syncinus/Reaction_Cats/README.md

 # Reaction Cats
 <br>
-NOTE: REACTION CATS DEVELOPMENT IS CURRENTLY PAUSED!!!
+NOTE: REACTION CATS DEVELOPMENT IS CURRENTLY PAUSED!!! <br>
 <br>
 The Reaction Cats game, short version is RC. <br>
 It's a game about cats that battle each other. <br>